When it comes to money and improving your finances, where do you start?

 If you are just starting out, I recommend a simple budget template like the ones I used at first.

-They are simple to use and will get you in the habit of budgeting.
+They are easy to use and will get you in the habit of budgeting.

 From there, you can choose a more detailed monthly budget worksheet that has more bells and whistles.